Hunza Region, Northern Pakistan: 15 Days Itinerary

 Leaving The Fairy Meadows behind, we will travel back to Raikot Bridge at first light where we will join our minibus and Mr. Kahn and begin the long journey back to Islamabad.

 We sleep in Islamabad to break up the super long drive.
 Islamabad is just a sleep / shower stop at a hotel before moving on back to Lahore in the morning.
+During the spring time, it may not be possible for the group to make it to Islamabad from Raicot Bridge due to the alternate route we must take.
+We have several backup hotel options in case we are unable to reach Islamabad.

 Day 13: Arrive in Lahore